 Failover Configuration with CARP

 In order to achieve the robust storage system which is resistant to the failure of any given node.
-So, if the primary node fails, the secondary node is there to take over seamlessly.
-Check and mount the file system, and continue to work without missing a single bit of data.
-To achieve this, CARP (Common Address Redundancy Protocol) is used along with carp switch script to automatically make the secondary node as primary during failover.
+If the primary node fails, the secondary node is there to take over seamlessly, check and mount the file system, and continue to work without missing a single bit of data.
+To achieve this, CARP (Common Address Redundancy Protocol) is used along with carp switch script is used to automatically make the secondary node as primary when the primary node fails.

-Copy the content of this file https://gitlab.com/freebsd1/hast/-/blob/master/devd-conf.txt in to the file /etc/devd.conf and place the script ‘carp-hast-switch.sh’ into the directory /usr/local/sbin/ and then restart the devd service.
+Copy the content of this file https://gitlab.com/freebsd1/hast/-/blob/master/devd-conf.txt in to the file /etc/devd.conf and then copy the script ‘carp-hast-switch.sh’ to the directory /usr/local/sbin/ and then restart the devd service.

 # service devd restart

 Then run the command “# hastctl status” in both the nodes and check the output which should show as below:

-That’s it and now the ZFS volume is successfully replicated via HAST.
+That’s it.
+ZFS volume has been successfully replicated using HAST.
 By using this volume /dev/hast/<hastvol>, one can create an iSCSI storage without any issue.